engineyard/ey-docs/pages/database_backups.md

 * Before you make a significant change to your environment, you want to make sure that you have a very recent backup.

-You perform on-demand backups using the ey-backup tool.
-Each instance comes with the ey-backup gem pre-installed.
+You perform on-demand backups using the eybackup tool.
+Each instance comes with the eybackup gem pre-installed.

 ## To back up a MySQL database on-demand

 1. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment).
-2. Type
+2. Type:
         sudo -i eybackup -e mysql --new-backup
     or
-        sudo -i eybackup -n
+        sudo -i eybackup -e mysql -n

 ## To back up a PostgreSQL database on-demand

 1. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment).
-2. Type
+2. Type:
         sudo -i eybackup -e postgresql --new-backup
 	or
 		sudo -i eybackup -e postgresql -n